 Furthermore, our owned and in-licensed intellectual property rights may be subject to a reservation of rights by one or more third parties.
 For example, the research resulting in certain of our in-licensed patent rights and technology was funded in part by the U.S. government.
 As a result, the government may have certain rights, or march-in rights, to such patent rights and technology.
 When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention for non-commercial purposes.
 These rights may permit the government to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
-The government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
-In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
+The government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements to manufacture products embodying such inventions in the United States.
 Any exercise by the government of such rights could seriously harm our business.